 “Good service, cheap prices and lovely atmosphere” – Paul Conlon, Google Reviews

 Frosty’s Bar is equidistant between Kenton, Queensbury and Kingsbury Underground stations.
-However, the two best stations to use if travelling by underground are Kingsbury and Kenton.
+However, the two best underground stations for travelling are Kingsbury and Kenton.

 If you know the area, Frosty’s Bar is a few hundred metres away, opposite the Blue Ginger Bar & Restaurant.

-2. The New Moon – It is a “Nice Local Pub.”
+2. The New Moon is a “Nice Local Pub.”

 “Lively reasonable price drinks, good atmosphere.
 Good crowd.
 Accessible for wheelchair users.
 Outdoor seating with umbrellas.
 Cabins inside for privacy seating.
-The bar staff is quite helpful and cheerful they do like ‘having a laugh’.” – Bobby Khan, Google Reviews.
+The bar staff is quite helpful and cheerful they do like ‘laughing’.” – Bobby Khan, Google Reviews.

 3. Traveller’s Rest Beefeater – Provides “Good Service.”

-If you ever find yourself staying in Premier Inn, Traveller’s Rest Beefeater would be a great pub to visit!
+Traveller’s Rest Beefeater would be a great pub to visit if you ever find yourself staying in Premier Inn!
 If the match gets boring, there’s also a pool table to entertain yourself.

 “It’s a nice and large place with helpful staff.
 The service was also pretty quick” – Ash S, Google Reviews.

-If you are going to watch the game, you’ll be surprised when you see the menu which offers many international favourites like fajitas, scallops, tuna, and lamb!!
+If you watch the game, you’ll be surprised to see the menu, which offers many international favourites like fajitas, scallops, tuna, and lamb!!
 As for desserts, they offer some superb baked Alaska, ice cream, and even chocolate pizza.

-Located on Kenton Road, and a brief walk from Kenton underground station, the Travellers Rest Beefeater Bar and Restaurant is near the Premier Inn and situated opposite the Kenton Bridge Medical Centre.
+Located on Kenton Road and a brief walk from Kenton underground station, the Travellers Rest Beefeater Bar and Restaurant is near the Premier Inn and opposite the Kenton Bridge Medical Centre.

-4. The Rainbow Bar – Serves “Reasonably Priced Drinks.”
+4. The Rainbar Bar – Serves “Reasonably Priced Drinks.”

 The outside of Rainbow Bar may not have you convinced, but once you head inside, Rainbow Bar will wow you.

 Friendly staff, delicious food, and incredible spirits await!
-In addition to the atmosphere, there’s a large TV on which to watch the match.
-It is this that stands to make your visit a perfect way to end the evening.
+In addition to the atmosphere, there’s a large TV to watch the match.
+This setup stands to make your visit a perfect way to enjoy the evening.

 “Nice local venue for drinks.
 Reasonably priced drinks and exceptionally good dishes like Daal Bhajiya and Methi Gota.” – Sanjay Tiwari, Google Reviews.

 Rainbow Bar offers tasty Indian food along with veg and non-veg options.
 It could be a fresh experience for those who haven’t eaten much Indian food and are searching for a new adventure.
-You might find your new favourite dishes if you make your way over at Rainbow Bar.
+You might find your new favourite dishes if you go to Rainbow Bar.

 5. The Duck in the Pond – It is “a Godsend.”

-The Duck in the Pond is a very well polished pub with a welcoming atmosphere that will make you feel right at home.
-They have many dishes to offer including their collection of burgers, their roast, and Yorkshire pudding which are all raved about extensively!
+The Duck in the Pond is a well-polished pub with a welcoming atmosphere that will make you feel right at home.
+They have many dishes to offer, including their collection of burgers, their roast, and Yorkshire pudding which are all raved about extensively!

-The only thing of note that might be alarming is the mixed reviews on their parking lot.
-Some rave about the space given while some complain that they were not aware of the need to register their car after getting a parking ticket in the mail.
+The only thing that might be alarming is the mixed reviews on their parking lot.
+Some rave about the space given, while others complain that they were unaware of car registering after receiving a parking ticket in the mail.

 “Excellent local pub with great pub-grub and friendly staff.
 Food is great, lots of nice options for veggies and vegans.
 Plenty of great beers/ciders/ales from which to choose.
 Love coming here for a quick drink in the beer garden, or an evening meal.” – Kush K, Google Reviews.

 The nearest station to this venue is Harrow & Wealdstone underground station.
-However, it is a taxi cab is the easiest way to reach this restaurant from the station.
+However, a taxi cab is the easiest way to reach this restaurant from the station.